Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Introduction

+Second, unlike in \mab, uniform exploration over actions is not a good idea in \bnrm.
+Due to the existence of resource constraints, it could be necessary for any effective algorithm to combine different actions in a non-uniform manner in the long term --- the optimal proportion of each action could depend on the characteristics of all actions and has to be learned over time.
+The idea of ``choosing actions uniformly'' from \citet{simchi2023phase} could result in substantial (i.e., linear) regret in \bnrm; see Appendix \ref{sec:failure} for a concrete example.

-To address the above challenges, we develop a novel ``two-stage linear programming'' (\textsf{2SLP}) approach (see Section~\ref{sec:BlindNRMUB}), which provides guidance on how to conduct efficient elimination and exploration in \bnrm and \bwk.
-This approach has two notable features: 1) the elimination and exploration is conduced over \textit{action combinations} rather than individual actions, and 2) the complicated optimization tasks involved in computing the elimination and exploration strategies are reduced to solving $(K+1)$ simple linear programs in two stages.
-The \textsf{2SLP} approach builds on and improves upon the algorithmic principle of \textsf{Balanced Exploration} (\citealt{badanidiyuru2013bandits}), which is the first optimal algorithm proposed for \bnrm and \bwk but unfortunately suffers from a severe drawback of being \textbf{computationally inefficient}\footnote{Due to this reason, \textsf{Balanced Exploration} is only considered to be a proof of concept rather than an implementable algorithm (see Remark 4.2 of \citealt{badanidiyuru2018bandits}), and has been much less favored in literature compared with subsequent algorithms developed based on primal-dual and UCB principles.}.
-Since the \textsf{2SLP} approach is fast, simple, easy to modify, and provides the first practical generalization of the celebrated \emph{successive elimination} principle from \mab to \bnrm and \bwk, we believe this approach is of independent interest and has the potential to be a meta-algorithm for efficiently solving more complex resource-constrained online learning problems.
-As a concrete example, by combining the \textsf{2SLP} approach with an \textit{adaptive} epoch schedule (rather than the pre-determined epoch schedule adopted in \citealt{simchi2019phase}) and some additional switch-saving tricks, we design an optimal and efficient limited-switch algorithm for the \lsbnrm and \lsbwk problems; see Algorithm \ref{alg:bsse} and Algorithm \ref{alg:bsse2}.
+To address the two challenges described above, we develop a novel ``two-stage linear programming'' (\textsf{2SLP}) approach in Section~\ref{sec:BlindNRMUB}, which provides guidance on how to conduct efficient elimination and exploration in \bnrm.
+This approach has two features.
+First, the elimination and exploration is conduced over \textit{action combinations} rather than individual actions.
+Second, the complicated optimization tasks involved in computing the elimination and exploration strategies are reduced to solving $(K+1)$ simple linear programs in two stages.
+Since the \textsf{2SLP} approach is computationally efficient, easy to modify, and provides a powerful generalization of the well-known \textsf{successive elimination} principle from \mab to \bnrm, we believe this approach is of independent interest and will be useful in efficiently solving more complex resource-constrained online learning problems.